irvirty/irvirty.pages.dev/pages/wordpress-themes/simplehomepage/README.md

-# simplehomepage (theme for WordPress)
+# simplehomepage

-A simple flat light theme for WordPress (experimental).
-Blog theme, homepage theme, microblog theme, simple theme, light colors, flat theme, light theme, lightweight theme, clean theme.
-Note: The multi-level menu does not work and is displayed as a single-level menu.
+A simple, flat, light theme for WordPress (Experimental).
+Ideal for a blog, homepage, or microblog.
+It features simple, light colors, a flat design, and is lightweight.
+Note: The menu is displayed as a single-level menu.

 ---